 —Mark 1:17 KJV

-Clearly radiant in the pleasing sunlight, removed from the trials and sufferings of a cold, starving world, the fisherman, guided by Providence, seeks the refuge of a river or lake to experience the work of the Master.
-Blessed with the bounty of Heaven, the fisherman gives freely from his earthly basket, never dismayed by the limits of this earthly existence.
+Clearly radiant in the pleasing sunlight, removed from the trials and sufferings of a cold, starving world, the Fisherman, guided by Providence, seeks the refuge of the water to accomplish the work of the Master.
+Blessed with the bounty of Heaven, the Fisherman gives freely from his earthly basket, never dismayed by the limits of this earthly existence.

 —Matthew 14: 15-21 KJV